jakoch/awesome-composer/README.md

 - [Composer-REPL](https://github.com/ramsey/composer-repl) - The plugin provides the `composer repl` command, which gives you a PHP language shell (read-eval-print loop).
 - [Composer-Diff](https://github.com/IonBazan/composer-diff) - Compares `composer.lock` changes and generates a Markdown report for usage in a pull request description.
 - [Composer-Velocita](https://github.com/isaaceindhoven/composer-velocita) - Fast and reliable Composer package downloads using [Velocita](https://github.com/isaaceindhoven/velocita-proxy): a caching reverse proxy that does not require you to modify your projects.
+- [Composer Audit Changes (only)](https://packagist.org/packages/mxr576/composer-audit-changes) - The audit-changes Composer command works similarly to the built-in composer audit command but it only audits newly installed or updated packages since a previous version of `composer.lock`.

 ## Tools